Kotlin Generic Variance Modifiers

 Function types

-and returning Any
+and returns an Any

 :